Get the Athlon Sports Newsletter

 The Hall of Fame second baseman played just 12 of his 25 seasons with Chicago, but his time in a White Sox uniform accounted for 59 percent of his games.
 He had 2,007 hits and 1,065 runs with Chicago and batted .331.

-The heart of the White Sox has been at first base and in the heart of their lineup since 1999.
-After making $12 million (or more) a season for the past eight years, the fan favorite accepted a one-year deal from the Sox for $2.5 million this season.
-He's second in games (2,187), fourth in runs (1,126), third in hits (2,249) and is just five total bases shy of Thomas' mark.
-He's also within rach of Thomas' home run and RBI records, but it would take quite a comeback for the aging Konerko to reach those this season.
-He needs 21 homers and 104 RBIs to tie the Big Hurt.
+The heart of the White Sox was at first base and in the heart of their lineup from 1999 until his retirement at the end of 2014.
+After making $12 million (or more) a season for the past eight years, the fan favorite accepted a one-year deal from the Sox for $2.5 million for his final season.
+He's second in games (2,268), fourth in runs (1,141), third in hits (2,292) and first in total bases (4,010).
+He's also second to Thomas in home runs and RBIs.
 This is an extremely close call over Nellie Fox.

 Just edged out by Konerko, Hall of Famer Nellie Fox is second all-time in games and hits and third in runs.